liflab/beepbeep-3-book/markdown/basic/README.md

 ## Pushing on binary processors

-Push mode exhibits a special behaviour in the case where a processor has an input arity of 2 or more.
+The push mode exhibits a special behaviour in the case where a processor has an input arity of 2 or more.
 Consider the following piece of code:

 ``` java
 Adder add = new Adder();